-How can Republicans still support Donald Trump despite there now being proof of collusion between his 2016 presidential campaign and Russia?
+How can Republicans still support Donald Trump now that there is proof of collusion between his 2016 presidential campaign and Russia?

 Several users on Twitter have suggested that the right-wing media would have gone berserk if this story was about Hillary Clinton.
-I think they’re right.
+They’re right.
 Instead of giving Donald Trump Jr. a softball interview, Sean Hannity would be screaming bloody murder.

 We know, because that’s what he did during the phony Clinton email scandal.

-And perhaps that’s part of the answer: To some on the American right, Democrats are such a threat that it justifies collaboration with a foreign power.
+And perhaps that helps answer our question: The hard right has convinced itself that Democrats are such a threat to America that it justifies collaboration with a foreign power.

 “What’s the crime?”